m0xpd/PATCH/README.md

 <img width=40%, src="https://github.com/m0xpd/PATCH/blob/main/Hardware/Images/Buffered%20Mult%20Side.jpg">
 </p>

-All the system components are described in the [hardware folder](https://github.com/m0xpd/PATCH/blob/main/Hardware/README.md), where schematics, PCB layouts and front panel designs are presented.
+All the system components are described in the [hardware folder](https://github.com/m0xpd/PATCH/blob/main/Hardware/README.md), where schematics, PCB layouts and front panel designs are presented as KiCad projects.

-There may be more additions to the PATCH system in future - watch this space.
+There may be more additions to the PATCH system in future - I have a couple more ideas, but there are lots of other ideas competing for attention, so watch this space, but don't hold your breath.

+# License

 PATCH is published under [CC BY-SA 4.0 license.](https://github.com/m0xpd/PATCH/blob/main/LICENSE.txt)